impact on life - healthcare publishing

 What Type Of Funeral Service?

 Picture of sunrise The funeral service expresses what you, as bereaved people, believe about life, as well as trying to take into account the deceased's will, religion or beliefs.
 Your funeral director will offer to contact the minister of your local place of worship, who will generally be happy to support you even if the deceased may not have maintained close links with the organisation concerned.
-If you wish to organise a non-religious ceremony, the funeral director will be able to advise you and also put you in contact with a local celebrant.
-Many services now take place not in a church but at the crematorium chapel.
-Crematorium chapels are nondenominational and so the service can be religious or non-religious.
+If you wish to organise a non-religious ceremony, the funeral director will be able to provide you with a list of celebrants to contact or you may wish to find your own celebrant to conduct the service.

 What is a Celebrant?